Spotify is holding my favorite podcast hostage with its terrible app

-Last November, my favorite podcast and its associated network—The Last Podcast On The Left and Last Podcast Network (LPN)—signed a 2-year exclusive deal with Spotify, for what I can only assume was a very substantial sum of money.
-That deal meant, as of February, all of the network's millions of listeners would have to download Spotify to listen to new episodes of LPN's many popular shows, and that they would no longer be able to do so via traditional podcast feeds.
+Last November, my favorite podcast—The Last Podcast On The Left—signed a 2-year exclusive distribution agreement with Spotify, for what was very likely a very substantial sum of money.
+That deal meant that as of February 2020, the show would only be available for Spotify users.
+And it wasn't just The Last Podcast On The Left, but the entire Last Podcast Network (LPN) and all of its millions of listeners.
+They would have to download Spotify to listen to new episodes of LPN's many popular shows, and they would no longer be able to do so via traditional podcast feeds (the exception being LPOTL Patreon subscribers, who can still access a traditional feed by paying $10/month).

 This news upset more than a few of the show's fans—this was inevitable—but in general I think Marcus, Ben, and Henry (the flagship show's three hosts and LPN's co-founders) did a great job getting fans on board with the transition.
 I was right there with them, and supported the move.
 I am a Spotify Premium subscriber, I use Spotify fairly regularly, and while I have my issues with the app, I also have perspective: independent content publishing is a hugely challenging business, and an opportunity like this was a massive win for LPN.
 They'd have been silly to say no, and netted big perks like health insurance for all of their employees and complete creative control over their product.
 Sure, I couldn't listen in Pocket Casts anymore, but I was prepared to give that up knowing that LPN's staff and creators were getting paid more and taken care of better.